Winterland Ballroom: As a music venue

-Starting on September 23, 1966, with a double bill of Jefferson Airplane and the Paul Butterfield Blues Band, Bill Graham began to occasionally rent the venue, which had an audience capacity of 5,400, for larger concerts that his nearby Fillmore Auditorium could not properly accommodate.
+Beginning on September 23, 1966, with a double bill of Jefferson Airplane and the Paul Butterfield Blues Band, Bill Graham began to occasionally rent the venue, which had an audience capacity of 5,400, for larger concerts that his nearby Fillmore Auditorium could not properly accommodate.
 After closing the Fillmore West in 1971, he began to hold regular weekend shows at Winterland.

-Various popular rock acts played there, including such bands and musicians as Tom Petty and the Heartbreakers, Bruce Springsteen, the Rolling Stones, the J. Geils Band, the Who, Black Sabbath, James Gang, Kansas, Mahogany Rush, Quicksilver Messenger Service, UFO, REO Speedwagon, Queen, Slade, Boston, Cream, Yes, Fleetwood Mac, Kiss, the Doors, Jimi Hendrix, Steppenwolf, Lynyrd Skynyrd, Marshall Tucker Band, Outlaws, Charlie Daniels, Styx, Van Morrison, the Allman Brothers Band, Grateful Dead, the Band, Big Brother and the Holding Company (with Janis Joplin), Dan Hicks and His Hot Licks, Neil Young, Jethro Tull, Pink Floyd, Ten Years After, Wishbone Ash, Rush, Electric Light Orchestra, David Bowie, Genesis, Santana, Jefferson Airplane, Sons of Champlin, Sex Pistols, Traffic, Golden Earring, Grand Funk Railroad, Humble Pie, Bob Seger and the Silver Bullet Band, Robin Trower, Emerson, Lake & Palmer, Sha Na Na, Loggins and Messina, Lee Michaels, Heart, Journey, Deep Purple, J.J.
+Various popular rock acts played there, including such bands and musicians as Tom Petty and the Heartbreakers, Bruce Springsteen, the Rolling Stones, the J. Geils Band, the Who, Black Sabbath, James Gang, Kansas, Mahogany Rush, Quicksilver Messenger Service, UFO, REO Speedwagon, Queen, Slade, Boston, Cream, Yes, Fleetwood Mac, Kiss, the Doors, Jimi Hendrix, Steppenwolf, Lynyrd Skynyrd, Marshall Tucker Band, Outlaws, Charlie Daniels, Styx, Van Morrison, the Allman Brothers Band, Grateful Dead, the Band, Big Brother and the Holding Company (with Janis Joplin), Dan Hicks and His Hot Licks, Neil Young, Jethro Tull, Pink Floyd, Ten Years After, Wishbone Ash, Rush, Electric Light Orchestra, David Bowie, Genesis, Santana, Jefferson Airplane, Sons of Champlin, Sex Pistols, Traffic, Golden Earring, the Moody Blues, Grand Funk Railroad, Humble Pie, Bob Seger and the Silver Bullet Band, Robin Trower, Emerson, Lake & Palmer, Sha Na Na, Loggins and Messina, Lee Michaels, Heart, Journey, Deep Purple, J.J.
 Cale, Spirit, the Chambers Brothers, Alice Cooper, Frank Zappa and the Mothers of Invention, Foghat, Mountain, B.B.
 King, Montrose, George Thorogood and the Delaware Destroyers and Elvis Costello.
 Led Zeppelin first performed their song "Whole Lotta Love" there.

 The Tubes headlined New Year's Eve 1975 with Flo and Eddie.

 Many of the best-known rock acts from the 1960s and 1970s played at Winterland or played two blocks away across Geary Boulevard at the original Fillmore Auditorium.
-Peter Frampton recorded parts of the fourth-best-selling live album ever, Frampton Comes Alive!, at Winterland.
-The Grateful Dead made Winterland their home base, and The Band played their last show there on Thanksgiving Day 1976.
-That concert, featuring numerous guest performers including Neil Young, Eric Clapton, Bob Dylan, Joni Mitchell, and many others, was filmed by Martin Scorsese and released in theaters and as a soundtrack under the name The Last Waltz.
+Peter Frampton recorded parts of the fourth-best-selling live album of all time, Frampton Comes Alive!, at Winterland.
+The Grateful Dead made Winterland their home base, playing 73 times between March 3, 1967, and December 31, 1978, and The Band played their last show there on Thanksgiving Day 1976.
+That concert, featuring numerous guest performers including Neil Young, Eric Clapton, Bob Dylan, Joni Mitchell and many others, was filmed by Martin Scorsese and released in theaters and as a soundtrack under the name The Last Waltz.
 Winterland also hosted the Sex Pistols' final show, on January 14, 1978.